 In accordance with accreditation criteria, we have defined a set of “broad statements that describe what graduates are expected to attain within a few years of graduation.”
 These are based on the needs of the program’s constituencies.
-They were developed and approved by the EECS faculty and our Industry Advisory Committee.
+They were developed and approved by the EECS faculty and our Industry Advisory Committee (includes employers and alumni).

 The Computer Science undergraduate curriculum has the following objectives: